hunar4321/particle-life/README.md

 Code
 ----------------
-Source code available in both C++ (using openframeworks liberary) and javascript
+Source code available in both C++ (using openframeworks library) and javascript

-The javascript code is as simple as this:
+The javascript code is as simple as this ( watch this YouTube video for a walkthrough tutorial: https://youtu.be/0Kx4Y9TVMGg )
 ```
   <canvas id="life" width="500" height="500"></canvas>
   <script>